-When a gear is engaged, drive is transferred to a secondary shaft, and, through a secondary shaft pinion, to a helical ring gear attached to the differential case.
+When a gear is engaged, drive is transferred to a secondary shaft and through a secondary shaft pinion to a helical ring gear attached to the differential case.

-Drive is then transferred through the differential gears, to each drive shaft and into each front wheel.
+Drive is then transferred through the differential gears to each drive shaft and into each front wheel.
 Universal joints are fitted at the inner and outer ends of the shafts to allow for suspension and steering movement.

-In this case the engine crankshaft, transaxle shafts and drive shafts, all rotate inline, which simplifies the final drive arrangement.
+In this case the engine crankshaft transaxle shafts and drive shafts all rotate in-line which simplifies the final drive arrangement.
 Mounting the engine longitudinally means the drive must be turned through ninety degrees.
 A crown wheel and pinion is commonly used for this purpose.
-The transaxle can be mounted under the engine and the drive transferred by a chain, from the clutch shaft to the transmission input shaft.

-3.4 Rear-Wheel Drive Layout
+3.2 Rear-Wheel Drive Layout

 Beam-type rear-axle assemblies enclose the final drive gears, differential gears and axle shafts in one housing.
-Vehicles with independent suspension have the final drive unit on the chassis frame, and transfer the drive to each driving road wheel through external drive shafts.
-Vehicles with rear or mid-mounted engines normally use a transaxle, and transfer the drive to the driving road wheels by independent drive shafts.
+Vehicles with independent suspension have the final drive unit on the chassis frame and transfer the drive to each driving road wheel through external drive shafts.
+Vehicles with rear or mid-mounted engines normally use a transaxle and transfer the drive to the driving road wheels by independent drive shafts.

 In beam axle applications, suspension action makes the final drive assembly rise and fall relative to the vehicle frame.
-This produces continuous change in the distance from the transmission output shaft to the final drive pinion, and in the angle between the propeller shaft and its connections.
-In addition, the pinion nose is forced up on acceleration, and down when the brakes are applied.
+This produces continuous change in the distance from the transmission output shaft to the final drive pinion and in the angle between the propeller shaft and its connections.
+In addition, the pinion nose is forced up on acceleration and down when the brakes are applied.
 Despite these movements, the propeller shaft must transfer the drive smoothly.
 Change in length is accommodated by a sliding spline in the shaft.
 Angle changes are provided for by a universal joint at each end.

-For independent suspension, universal joints help align the transmission and final drive, and a sliding spline is still included to allow for slight variations in length.
+For independent suspension universal joints help align the transmission and final drive and a sliding spline is still included to allow for slight variations in length.

-The external drive shafts to each road wheel have universal joints at their connecting points, and often, a sliding spline or a plunge type joint.
+The external drive shafts to each road wheel have universal joints at their connecting points and often a sliding spline or a plunge type joint.